 To enhance approval chances, consider a two-step approach:

-- Choose lenders focusing on income and employment rather than credit scores.
+- Choose lenders weighing income and employment more than credit scores.

 - Use an online network to present your profile to multiple sub-prime lenders.